Living with someone with Depression

 It is complicated to deal with these types of people; days come when they wish their death with a sincere desire, and you must avoid as much as possible that they hurt themselves; There are days when they hate the whole world, and despite having a child close to them, they feel that they are not enough for that child and prefer to leave him with his family and disappear so as not to end up ruining the baby’s life; Sometimes they think that they are a burden for everyone and they want to separate even from their partner, and they repeat the word “divorce” thousands of times while they burst into tears saying that they do not want to be a burden; There are days when they cannot stop crying because they know that their behavior causes stress and fatigue to the person who supports it and they regret for hours that no matter how much they try to control it, it is difficult for them to control it.

-What hurts the most is the other person: the one who endures those mood swings day and night, where a depressed person can go from sad to aggressive, the times they can hurt you, the times they must try to stop you from doing crazy things, times that you must convince him that he is not a burden but that he is sick, the times that you teach him his son while he suffers a state of Depression so that he can control himself since he prefers to die before his blood sees him in that state, the countless times he must convince the affected person to go out and see the good things in the world.
-That hurts the person who suffers from Depression; they end up thinking that they are a burden that ruins the lives of both their partner and their children, that when they are in those moments, they prefer to be completely alone to try to master the intense desire to cry.
+What hurts the most is the other person: the one who endures those mood swings day and night, where a depressed person can go from sad to aggressive, the times they can hurt you, the times they must try to stop you from doing crazy things, times that you must convince him that he is not a burden but that he is sick, the times that you teach him his son while he suffers a state of depression so that he can control himself since he prefers to die before his blood sees him in that state, the countless times he must convince the mental health affected person to go out and see the good things in the world.
+That hurts the person who suffers from depression; they end up thinking that they are a burden that ruins the lives of both their partner and their children, that when they are in those moments, they prefer to be completely alone to try to master the intense desire to cry.
 Still, when whoever encourages him is by his side, he cannot help not break.

 It might appear to be a hopeless circumstance.
 In any case, there are a few things that should be possible: